fixie-ai/fixie-sdk-js/docs/agents.md

 The `BASE_PROMPT` and `FEW_SHOTS` strings provide examples for the underlying Large Language Model (LLM), such as GPT-4, as well as supply the Fixie Platform with information about the types of queries this agent can support.

-`FEW_SHOTS` must be a string composed of one or more _stanzas_, where each stanza consists of a question, one or more rounds of internal actions performed by the agent, and a final answer.
+`FEW_SHOTS` must be a string composed of one or more _stanzas_, where each stanza consists of a question, one or more rounds of internal actions taken by the agent, and a final answer.
 Stanzas must be separated by a blank line.
 The query line in the stanza must start with `Q:`, and the answer line must start with `A:`.

-Internal actions performed by the agent can be one of two forms:
+Internal actions taken by the agent can be one of two forms:

 1. `Ask Func[<func_name>]: <query_text>`: This indicates that the function `<func_name>` should be invoked when the output of the underlying LLM starts with this string.
 The string following `Ask Func[<func_name>]:` is passed to the function as the `query.text` parameter.
 1. `Ask Agent[<agent_name>]: <query_text>`: This indicates that the agent `<agent_name>` should be invoked when the output of the underlying LLM starts with this string.
 The string following `Ask Agent[<agent_name>]:` is passed to the agent as the `query.text` parameter.